SecPriv/cookiecrumbles/browser-tests/README.md

 Browser Testing Suite
 =====================
 This folder contains the test suite to verify cookie behavior in different browsers.
-The test suite can be used to validate the results presented in Table 2 of the paper.
+The test suite can be used to validate the results relevant to browsers presented in Table 2 of the paper.
+Server-side parsing issues can be tested with their own artifact under the `reflectors/` directory.
+Parser-chaining problems only affected a paid AWS service that was fixed after our report, thus we could not include a test for it.

 In the following, we describe how to setup the test suite and how to interpret the results using Firefox-104.

 Setup